 None the less, I found that the views are certainly worth the freezing temperatures and would, in fact, say that the Round Tower is one of the top things to see in Copenhagen.

 6) Copenhagen’s Many Museums

-Another suggestion of what to do in Copenhagen is to visit one or more of the cities museums.
+Another suggestion of what to do in Copenhagen in winter is to visit one or more of the cities museums.
 Although I personally didn’t visit any on my trip, they provide the perfect place to keep warm in winter.
 I’ve heard fantastic reviews about the Museum of Modern Art and The National Gallery of Denmark.

 7) The Little Mermaid In Winter –

 Many people will say that Copenhagen sightseeing isn’t complete without a visit to the cities most famous attraction, the Little Mermaid statue.
-However, I’ve left it till last on my own list of what to see in Copenhagen because the statue is actually quite a walk away from the city centre.
+However, I’ve left it till last on my own list of what to see in Copenhagen, because the statue is actually quite a walk away from the city centre.

-All in all was Copenhagen in winter cold and rainy?
+All in all, was Copenhagen in winter cold and rainy?
 Yes… But its also pretty magical. 🙂 As a top tip, I would recommend visiting Copenhagen in December for the added bonus of the Christmas Markets because these were simply adorable!

 Lik this post?
 PIN FOR LATER:

 Thanks for reading my ‘Guide To Visiting Copenhagen in Winter’ remember to subscribe if you’d like to join me on my journey to all of ‘Earth’s Magical Places’: